 Net profits, net losses and distributions of Silvercrest L.P. are allocated and made to each of its partners on a pro rata basis in accordance with the number of partnership units of Silvercrest L.P. held by each of them.
-In addition, Silvercrest L.P. has issued deferred equity units exercisable for Class B units that entitle the holders thereof to receive distributions from Silvercrest L.P. to the same extent as if the underlying Class B units were outstanding.
+In addition, Silvercrest L.P. has issued deferred equity units and restricted stock units exercisable for Class B units that entitle the holders thereof to receive distributions from Silvercrest L.P. to the same extent as if the underlying Class B units were outstanding.

-Set forth below is our holding company structure and ownership as of December 31, 2014.
+Set forth below is our holding company structure and ownership as of December 31, 2016.

-(1) Each share of Class B common stock is entitled to one vote per share.
-Class B stockholders have the right to receive the par value of the Class B common stock upon our liquidation, dissolution or winding-up.

-- (2) Each share of Class A common stock is entitled to one vote per share.
+- (1) Each share of Class B common stock is entitled to one vote per share.
+Class B stockholders have the right to receive the par value of the Class B common stock upon our liquidation, dissolution or winding-up. - (2) Each share of Class A common stock is entitled to one vote per share.
 Class A common stockholders have 100% of the rights of all classes of our capital stock to receive distributions, and substantially all assets, after payment in full to creditors and holders of preferred stock, if any. - (3) Each Class B unit held by a principal is exchangeable for one share of Class A common stock.
-The principals collectively hold 4,520,413 Class B units as of December 31, 2014, which represents the right to receive approximately 36.8% of the distributions made by Silvercrest L.P.
-The principals also collectively hold 52,188 deferred equity units each of which is exercisable for one Class B unit, which collectively represent the right to receive approximately 0.2% of the distributions made by Silvercrest L.P.
-The 52,188 deferred equity units which have been issued to our principals entitle the holders thereof to participate in distributions from Silvercrest L.P. as if the underlying Class B units are outstanding and thus are taken into account to determine the economic interest of each holder of units in Silvercrest L.P.
-However, because the Class B units underlying Class B units.
-We will not issue shares of Class B common stock in respect of deferred equity units have no voting rights with respect to the underlying Class B units are issued. - (4) We hold 7,768,010 Class A units, which represents the right to receive approximately 63.0% of the distributions made by Silvercrest L.P.
-The 52,188 deferred equity units which have been issued to our principals entitle the holders thereof to participate in distributions from Silvercrest L.P. as if the underlying Class B units are outstanding and thus are taken into account to determine the economic interest of each holder of units in Silvercrest L.P.
-However, because the Class B units underlying the deferred equity units have not been issued and are not deemed outstanding, the holders of deferred equity units have no voting rights with respect to those Class B units.
-We will not issue shares of Class B common stock in respect of deferred equity units of Silvercrest L.P. until such time that the underlying Class B units are issued.
+The principals collectively hold 4,866,303 Class B units as of December 31, 2016, which represents the right to receive approximately 40.9% of the distributions made by Silvercrest L.P.
+The principals also collectively hold 728,673 restricted stock units which are exercisable for one Class B unit, which collectively represent the right to receive approximately 5.3% of the distributions made by Silvercrest L.P.
+The 728,673 restricted stock units which have been issued to our principals entitle the holders thereof to participate in distributions from Silvercrest L.P.
+The 728,673 restricted stock units are outstanding and thus are taken into account to determine the economic interest of each holder of units in Silvercrest L.P.
+However, because the Class B units underlying the restricted stock units have not been issued and are not deemed outstanding, the holders of restricted stock units have no voting rights with respect to the underlying Class B units.
+We will not issue shares of Class B common stock in respect of restricted stock units of Silvercrest L.P. until such time that the underlying Class B units are issued. - (4) We hold 8,074,197 Class A units, which represents the right to receive approximately 59.1% of the distributions made by Silvercrest L.P.
+The 728,673 restricted stock units which have been issued to our principals entitle the holders thereof to participate in distributions from Silvercrest L.P. as if the underlying Class B units are outstanding and thus are taken into account to determine the economic interest of each holder of units in Silvercrest L.P.
+However, because the Class B units underlying the restricted stock units have not been issued and are not deemed outstanding, the holders of restricted stock units have no voting rights with respect to those Class B units.
+We will not issue shares of Class B common stock in respect of restricted stock units of Silvercrest L.P. until such time that the underlying Class B units are issued.